Bombing of Göttingen: Destruction

-After the war ended, reconstruction began in the area's that were hit.
+After the war ended, reconstruction began in the areas that were hit.
 Houses and apartments that were damaged were restored or torn down and the destroyed buildings were cleared and rebuilt in the typical Traditionalist style of the 1950s.
 Churches and important buildings such as the Junkernschänke were restored to its original state, even if the latter was only restored as late as 1983 according to its historical model.

 The air raids on Göttingen cost the lives of a total of 107 civilians.
 300 houses were destroyed as well as 59 residential buildings.
 In total, 2.1% of the city ended up being destroyed and a total of 150.000 m^{3} of rubble was removed.